iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 > Never told me of close incidents<br> :date: __2021-07-15 23:31:08__

 > I'll be keeping the app installed, but my phone automatically disables Bluetooth after a while of inactivity to save power, with no override available in my system settings, meaning the app is basically useless for its primary purpose for me.
 Thankfully my employer has provided me with a work phone which doesn't have this issue, and I know that the problem is really down to the device's operating system, but surely there must have been a better way to do this that doesn't rely on Bluetooth?<br> :date: __2021-07-15 14:56:36__

-> Very limited use for those us travel and work in England.
-Why can't Scottish politicians accept that Covid does not recognise borders.
-The NHS Covid 19 app has far superior functionality and information.
-Scottish public services and politicians are blinded by their anti-anglo ideals and are putting the Scottish public at risk.
-Very disappointed, frustrated and considering a move south of the border.<br> :date: __2021-07-10 12:24:16__

-> Not one exposure check in the last fortnight, used to get four or five a day.<br> :date: __2021-07-10 09:37:36__

-> Not a chance in hell would I install this...I wear a mask and keep my hands clean..been using public transport through out the pandemic and have NVR tested positive...it's a fkn farce.<br> :date: __2021-07-09 19:03:37__

-> Not compatible with English system so complete waste of time using it while on holiday<br> :date: __2021-07-09 18:37:42__